ibericode/mailchimp-top-bar/readme.txt

 = About the author =

-Mailchimp Top Bar is a plugin by [ibericode](https:/www.ibericode.com/), a small Dutch company that you may known from other plugins like [Mailchimp for WordPress](https://www.mc4wp.com/), [Boxzilla Pop-ups](https://www.boxzillaplugin.com) and [Koko Analytics](https://www.kokoanalytics.com/).
+Mailchimp Top Bar is a plugin by [ibericode](https:/www.ibericode.com/), a company from The Netherlands that you may know from other plugins like [Mailchimp for WordPress](https://www.mc4wp.com/), [Boxzilla Pop-ups](https://www.boxzillaplugin.com) and [Koko Analytics](https://www.kokoanalytics.com/).

 == Installation ==